Kadaikutty Singam: Plot

-Perunazhi Gunasingam (Karthi) is a modern-day rich farmer who lives happily with his family and father Perunazhi Ranasingam (Sathyaraj).
+Perunazhi Gunasingam is a modern-day wealthy farmer who lives happily with his family and his father, Ranasingam.

-30 years ago, Ranasingam always wanted a son but kept getting daughters.
-After four daughters with his first wife Vanavan Madevi (Viji Chandrasekhar), Ranasingam sought after a new bride, to beget a son.
-Afraid of losing her status to a stranger, Vanavan arranged a marriage between Ranasingam and her younger sister, Panchavan Madhevi (Bhanupriya).
-Five months after Panchavan became pregnant, Ranasingam's eldest daughter Mangamma Rani (Mounika) became pregnant out of wedlock and Ranasingam's family arranged her marriage to her boyfriend, Thamarai Manala Sendayar (Saravanan).
-With both the stepdaughter and stepmother pregnant, odds went against Ranasingam as Panchavan gave birth to a girl while his elder daughter had a boy.
-Ranasingam was heartbroken and stopped worrying for a boy child.
+Thirty years ago, Ranasingam always wanted a son but kept getting daughters.
+After four daughters with his first wife, Vanavan Madevi, Ranasingam sought a new bride to beget a son.
+Afraid of losing her status to a stranger, Vanavan arranged a marriage between Ranasingam and her younger sister, Panchavan Madhevi.
+Five months after Panchavan became pregnant, Ranasingam's eldest daughter, Mangamma Rani, became pregnant out of wedlock, and Ranasingam's family arranged her marriage to her boyfriend, Thamarai Manala Sendayar.
+With both the stepdaughter and stepmother pregnant, the odds went against Ranasingam as Panchavan gave birth to a girl while his elder daughter had a boy.
+Ranasingam was heartbroken and stopped worrying about a boy child.

-8 years later, Vanavan became accidentally pregnant and finally gave birth to a boy, who was named Gunasingam.
-At the present, Gunasingam is a 27-year-old, 10th graduate, and a contented and happy farmer who practices natural farming and lives in peace.
+8 years later, Vanavan became accidentally pregnant and finally gave birth to a boy named Gunasingam.
+Now Gunasingam is a 27-year-old, 10th graduate, and a contented and happy farmer who practices natural farming and lives peacefully.
 His concerns are: